Alberta Medical First Response Program Terms and Conditions

 Proper patient care documentation is a vital component of the MFR program.
 Agencies need to ensure that minimum data requirements are captured and documented on the PCR.
 Agencies utilizing their own PCR will be responsible to collect information as defined in the PCR data collection requirements.
 MFR agencies are not required to collect and record individually identifying health information on the PCR.

-AHS may change the content of the Site, including all text, data, information, recordings, graphics, images, icons and any other content (collectively, the "Content") at any time without notice.
+AHS may change the content of the Portal, including all text, data, information, recordings, graphics, images, icons and any other content (collectively, the "Content") at any time without notice.
 These Terms and Conditions may be revised by AHS at any time without notice.
 Please review the Terms and Conditions regularly as your continued use of the Site will constitute your agreement to any changes.

 2. PROPRIETARY RIGHT AND GRANT OF LIMITED LICENSE

-This Site and the Content are protected by copyright, trade-mark and other proprietary rights of AHS or third parties.
+The Portal and the Content are protected by copyright, trade-mark and other proprietary rights of AHS or third parties.
 Except as expressly permitted in these Terms and Conditions, no portion of the Site or the Content, including without limitation trade-marks, trade names and logos, may be reproduced in any form, or by any means, without prior written permission from AHS or the applicable third party.
 Any unauthorized downloading, redistribution, retransmission, copying, modification or commercial use of the Content may be a violation of federal or other law and could result in legal action.

 Subject to the preceding paragraph, AHS grants to you a limited license to display, print and use the Content of this Site solely for your personal, non-commercial use.
 Such license is revocable by AHS at any time at the sole option of AHS.
 In consideration of this limited license, you shall ensure that all copyright, trade-mark and other proprietary notices are retained on any copy of the Site materials in the same form and manner as on the original.

-3. CURRENCY AND ACCURACY OF INFORMATION
+3. CURRENT AND ACCURACY OF INFORMATION

 4. DISCLAIMER OF WARRANTY